Saidge59/IMDb-movies-java-mysql/README.md

 IMDb API is a web service used to retrieve information about movies, TV shows, and cast members.
 The API results are in JSON format and include various elements such as movie details, images, posters, trailers, ratings, Wikipedia page content, and more.

-The project consists of a server written in Node.js and includes a MySQL database.
+The project consists of a server written in Java and includes a MySQL database.

 The service is obtained from https://imdb-api.com/